ietf-wg-acme/acme/draft-ietf-acme-acme.md

 * DNS: Provision DNS resource records for the domain

-There are several ways that these assumptions can be violated, both by misconfiguration and by attack.
+There are several ways that these assumptions can be violated, both by misconfiguration and by attacks.
 For example, on a web server that allows non-administrative users to write to .well-known, any user can claim to own the server's hostname by responding to an HTTP challenge, and likewise for TLS configuration and TLS SNI.